Red Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Pivetta and the Boston Red Sox will hit the field against the Washington Nationals and projected starter Josiah Gray on Tuesday at Nationals Park.
+Lane Thomas and the Washington Nationals hit the field on Wednesday at Nationals Park against James Paxton, who gets the start for the Boston Red Sox.
+First pitch will be at 7:05 PM ET for the second game of a three-game series.

-The Red Sox are listed as -175 moneyline favorites in this matchup with the Nationals (+145).
-The game's over/under is set at 9 runs.
+The Red Sox have been listed as -175 moneyline favorites for this matchup against the Nationals (+145).
+A 9-run total is set for this game.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.